 Read more on how a marketing recruiter can provide welcome relief to overburdened managers when it’s time to add to the team.

 Unlike you, with the multiple hats you wear and the dozens of balls in the air, a marketing recruiter has one job.
 Scout, persuade, and secure the very best talent on behalf of the client.
 Perfectly matched for each role, by functional and soft skills, team culture, and the company’s, too.

 For most hiring managers going it alone, they soon learn a memorable lesson.
 Post a job.
 Get an avalanche of resumes.
 Ninety-nine percent of which won’t match.
 Who’s got time to go through that.
 One guess.
 Not you.

-Instead, why not rely on a specialized recruitment and staffing firm like 24 Seven.
+Instead, why not rely on a specialized marketing recruitment and staffing firm like 24 Seven.
 Each marketing recruiter on our team is connected to thousands of qualified, pre-vetted, niche marketers – especially the hardest to recruit, the Digital ones.

-At 24 Seven, our approach to recruitment delivers results fast.
+At 24 Seven, our approach to marketing recruitment delivers results fast.
 We pair you with an industry-specific marketing recruiter so you get exactly what you need in a new hire, whether it's freelance or full-time.
 Our hiring specialists have experience in a range of creative industries – and are experts in the field they now serve.